Ati-netauto/helloworld/README.md

 # Testing

-Once Terraform apply is completed successfully test the application by either using the public IP address of the EC2 instance or the hostname with correct port number.
+Once Terraform apply is completed application can be tested by either using the public IP address of the EC2 instance or the hostname with correct port number.
-In the browser please type
+In the browser, please type

 http://x.x.x.x:5000

-Text 'Hello world!' should be dispalye din the window.
+Text 'Hello world!' will be displayed in the window.

 # Troubleshooting
 ##If you encounter any issues please check if the user data section has installed Node.js and NPM successfully